Formyselfonly/AI-Agent-Game/readme.md

 # Contact and Support

-If you want the prompt,API or technique roadmap for this project, or if you need support on how to use AI in games, please contact my Gmail: z1597006376@gmail.com.I have one year of work experience in AI within the gaming industry.
+If you want the prompt,API or technique roadmap for this project, or if you need support on how to use AI in games, please contact my Gmail: z1597006376@gmail.com.
+I have one year of work experience in AI within the gaming industry.What I have showcased are just two small demos from among my AI projects.